rmhennessey/Sprint-Challenge-Node-Express/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+Middleware & Routing

 - [ ] Describe Middleware?

+We can think of middleware as array of functions that get executed in the order they are introduced into the server code.

 - [ ] Describe a Resource?

+All data is a resource.

 - [ ] What can the API return to help clients know if a request was successful?

+JSON objects when successful + status codes.

 - [ ] How can we partition our application into sub-applications?

+Done via routing.

 ## Project Setup